-Figure 20.
-Location of campamentos on the mudflow risk area of Quebrada Bonilla.
+Figure 15.
+Location of campamentos on the mudflow risk area of quebrada Bonilla.

-Landslide mitigation infrastructure in Cerro Gatazo
+Landslide mitigation infrastructure in cerro Gatazo

-92. The infrastructure to stabilize Cerro Gatazo was designed in 2010, the estimated budget was USD 2.6 million (Annex 12).
-The design includes a combination of control and restraint works, which includes (i) profile conformation of slopes, (ii) construction of collection and drainage channels, (iii) construction of retaining walls where necessary, (iv) anchor works were necessary, and (v) vegetation of slopes.
-Examples of gabion and green infrastructure in the following pictures.

-- 93. The present project will finance updating the designs to include the climate variable and the control and restrain works (grey infrastructure).
+- 82. The infrastructure to stabilize cerro Gatazo was designed in 2010, the estimated budget was USD 2.6 million (Annex 12).
+The design includes a combination of control and restraint works, which includes (i) profile conformation of slopes, (ii) construction of collection and drainage channels, (iii) construction of retaining walls where necessary, (iv) anchor works were necessary, and (v) vegetation of slopes. - 83.
+The present project will finance updating the designs to include the climate variable and the control and restrain works (grey infrastructure).
 GADE will update the basic studies with counterpart resources.
-The terms or reference for these studies are found in Annex 5.
-The grey infrastructure works will match the use of vegetation to stabilize the hillsides (output 1.2) (paragraph 84).
-The experience in Cerro Gatazo will generate lessons to mainstream climate change consideration into landslide control works.
-The experience will be documented and disseminated to be useful in the country and LAC.
-The redesigns of the both grey and green infrastructure (the species for this are not determined during the design phase) in Cerro Gatazo with the climate change scenarios and the Environmental and Social Risks Assessment per Unidentified Sub-Projects USP will select the most appropriate sub-projects. - 94.
-The protection works, both grey and green infrastructure, will guard the neighboorhood "20 de Noviembre", where the 2016 landslide destroyed 38 houses).
+The terms or reference for these studies are found in Annex 19.
+The grey infrastructure works will match the use of vegetation to stabilize the hills ides (output 1.2) (paragraph 74).
+The experience in cerro Gatazo will generate lessons to mainstream climate change consideration into landslide control works.
+The experience will be documented and disseminated to be useful in the country and LAC. - 84.
+The protection works, both grey and green infrastructure, will guard the Barrio 20 de Noviembre, where the 2016 landslide destroyed 38 houses (Figure 12).
 This is an old settlement, the neighbourhood was established on 20 November 1971 by migrants from the northern part of the Esmeraldas province.
 There is a de facto committee that represent the neighbourhood interests and needs.